miker704/Strife/patch_V5_notes.md

     - Added all new Lunar New Year profile effect styles to profile effect preview modal.
     - Added all new Lunar New Year profile effect styles to profile effect item card.
     - Added all new Lunar New Year profile effect styles to preview gift upc modal.
-    - Added all new Lunar New Year profile effect styles to preview gift upc modal.
+    - Added all new Lunar New Year profile effect styles to send gift modal.